cansdev/GitPeekBackend/README.md

 # GitPeekBackend

-This is the backend service for the GitPeek app, developed using Spring Boot.
-It connects to a MySQL database to store bookmark and user data persistently.
+GitPeekBackend is the backend service for the GitPeek application, developed using Spring Boot.
+It connects to a MySQL database to store and manage bookmark and user data persistently.

 ## Features